1963 Social Credit Party of Canada split

-Founding a new party
+Major events

+Rise of the Social Credit Quebec wing

 The Social Credit Party had been represented in Parliament in one form or another from 1935 until the 1958 election, when the Progressive Conservatives under John Diefenbaker won the biggest majority government in Canadian history.
 All 19 Socred MPs lost their seats.

 Caouette, a social credit adherent since 1939, did much to build a strong base for the movement in Quebec while it was out of Parliament.
 He founded the Ralliement des créditistes du Canada as the party's Quebec branch.
 By 1961, his following had grown to the point that he felt he should succeed Solon Earl Low as party leader.
 At the ensuing leadership convention, Caouette lost to Thompson, who had the support of the leader of the party's most powerful branch, Alberta Premier Ernest Manning.
 Whatever the case, when the party returned to Parliament Hill in the 1962 election, its dynamics were greatly altered.
 Of the 30 Social Credit MPs, only four—including Thompson—came from the party's traditional heartland in western Canada.
 The other 26 came from Quebec, including Caouette.
 More or less by default, Caouette became the party's deputy leader.

+1963 Election

 Thompson and Caouette never got along very well, and their relationship became even chillier after the 1963 election.
-The party held onto all of its seats in Quebec, but lost all but four seats in English Canada.
+The party held onto all of its seats in Quebec, but lost all but four seats in English Canada, leaving them with a total of 24 seats.

+Leadership division

 The Quebec créditistes considered Caouette, not Thompson, to be their true leader.
 Eventually, Caouette came to believe that since the party was strongest in Quebec nationally, he should be its leader.
 However, Thompson refused to give way.

 Matters came to a head at the annual meeting of the Quebec wing of the party in Granby, Quebec, held on 1 September 1963.
 The 600 delegates in attendance voted to establish a new party.
 The vote was held after virtually no discussion by a show of hands.
 Approximately three-quarters of the delegates supported the motion to: